Spark Grant Information Pack

 Capacity building, empowering, connecting, educating and supporting parents/carers.

-Aiming to reduce harm from poor mental health/suicidality in South Australian children/young people, Parents for Parents seeks to better understand what successful preventative approaches to mental health across all stages could look like, within a context of parents/carers 'first fitting their own oxygen masks'.
+Aiming to reduce harm from poor mental health/suicidality in South Australian children/young people, Parents for Parents sought to better understand what successful preventative approaches to mental health across all stages could look like, within a context of parents/carers 'first fitting their own oxygen masks'.

 Now And Beyond